IanLewis42/GravStorm/readme.txt

 STATUS PANEL
 ------------
-The bar on the left hand side of the screen has a status panel for each ship.
+At the top-left of each player's window there is a status panel for the ship.
-The background is the same colour as the ship.
 The layout is as follows:

 Green  - Shield
 Red    - Normal Ammo